FAQ Machine Learning

 A: In OpendTect 6.6, the ‘old’ NeuralNetworks plugin is now nestled inside the Machine Learning Control Center.
 It functions in exactly the same way as did the standalone NN plugin in OpendTect 6.4 and previous versions.

-Q: Is there an overview page of all the OpendTect ML knowledge?
+Q: Is there an overview page of all the OpendTect Machine Learning knowledge?

 A: Yes, please visit the following page on which one can find links to the OpendTect 6.6 installer, links to free datasets, video links, links to documentation (user, development and workflows, a link to this FAQ and links to code examples and data: